 Pour the filtered marinating liquid into the saucepan, dissolve the potato starch in it, and thicken for 5-10 minutes

-Serve the duck breast with the potato baskets
+Serve the duck breast with mashed potatoes

 Pan